Give your Logistics Network The Attention That It Deserves

 Analytics

-Data is collected, and insights are drawn to identify the primary drivers of cost, gaps in service levels, and trends over time.
+Data is collected, and insights are drawn to identify primary cost drivers, root causes of those exceptions, and trends over time.

 Strategy